 The study is being done by the University of Oxford, in collaboration with the Royal College of General Practitioners Research and Surveillance Centre (RCGP-RSC).
-Results of this study will be shared across a national network of researchers evaluating COVID-19 tests.
-This is called the COVID-19 National Diagnostic Research and Evaluation Platform (CONDOR).

 What is rapid testing for COVID-19?

 Rapid testing is a way of identifying people with COVID-19 quickly (in a few minutes/hours) in the GP surgery or at home rather than waiting for several days for tests to be completed in specialist laboratories.